 First, a new vision of Jesus as Conquering King and Judge was presented.
 Up to this point, the conventional understanding of Jesus was that he was a lover of compassion, forgiveness, and generosity; a man of peace and gentleness; a sincere devotee of YHWH and his Word, the Law of Moses.
 Now a new understanding of Jesus was needed—Jesus as inevitable conqueror of the enemies of the Christian community.

 The thoughts of these leaders turned to the “Son of Man” passage in Daniel 7.
 They found there the image of hope in Christ that their communities needed.
-In this chapter, “one that was ancient of days” took his seat on his flaming throne, and from him issued power and streaming fire.”
+In this chapter, “one that was ancient of days” took his seat on his flaming throne, and from him issued “power and streaming fire.”
 This is clearly an image of YHWH in his glory.
 Then before him “there came one like a son of man,” to whom YHWH gave

 dominion and glory and kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed. (v.
 14.)